Abstract Submission

 - The abstract submission process includes an attestation that the abstract is not commercial in nature.
 Abstracts are expected to be fair and balanced in their presentations.

 - Abstracts commercial in nature, exhibiting self-promotion, or submitted by ineligible companies will not be accepted.
-See new Accreditation Council for Continuing Medical Education (ACCME) definitions and information following the "Submit Abstract" button below.
+See the Accreditation Council for Continuing Medical Education (ACCME) definitions and information below.

 - Companies who choose to support the meeting have other opportunities to present data about specific products, including the Industry Poster Session, which is only available to those companies supporting the CGC Annual Meeting.